 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T2 and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D200 Manual.
+Further information on the features and operation of the X-T2 and D200 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D200 Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Nikon D200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 10MP) with a 55% higher linear resolution.